ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week67/index.md

   errors (if any), and if the program type-checks successfully it should print its type (one of `Num`, `Bool`, `Any`, `Nothing`)

+We suggest some error messages above, but for type errors we **only** require that the printed message say “Type error” somewhere.
+It can be complicated to define which error should be reported first in large programs, etc, so we are defining things such that if a program type-checks, it calculates the type for main, and if it does not, it has _some_ static error that says “Type error”.

+Note that you should _not_ need to change any existing cases in code generation, just add 2 (straightforward) cases for annotated definitions and for cast.
+The vast majority of the work should just be for implementing the type checker.

 ### Examples

 When not in type-checking mode, all programs should behave exactly the same as